Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Computational Study

-Since each candidate solution can be seen as an unknown random distribution, concentration inequalities can serve as a reference to evaluate the quality of these candidate solutions.
-We utilize two kinds of concentration inequality as the lower bounds: Bernstein's Inequality and $K$-order Hoeffding's Inequality, which have been widely used in the literature for evaluating the performance of optimization algorithms (Please refer to Appendix 1 for detailed formulas).

-We test exact method on LAB-ss2, and calculate the real confidence level for solution $S_1, S_2, S_3, S_4, S_5$ through the original generator, denoted as `Real'. `B's' and `H's' represent Bernstein's and Hoeffding's inequality, respectively.
-From Table \ref{pef_eval_small}, we found a substantial gap between the evaluation outcome and the real confidence level, indicating that the real distribution of solution of DDCCMCKP is far different from Gaussian distribution.
-Results show that the estimate of the exact method is closest to Real, and the estimation error becomes smaller as the real confidence level increases.

-Next, we test Monte Carlo evaluation on APP-ls1 in Table \ref{pef_eval_large}. `MC(10e2)' represents that the evaluation is carried by 10e2 times of Monte Carlo estimation.
-The result is the average of 10 times' results. `81.1 $\pm$ 3.78' represents that the mean of estimated confidence level is 81.1\% and the standard deviation is 3.78\%.
-The result shows that the estimation error of $10e2$ times has the largest fluctuations and $10e5$ tends to be close to the real confidence value, but still not enough to meet the requirement for larger scale of problem and higher confidence level.
+In order to assess the performance of the exact evaluation approach, we calculate the real confidence level for specific solutions (denoted as ``Real'') of LAB-ss2, namely $S_1, S_2, S_3, S_4, S_5$ through the original generator.
+Results in Table \ref{pef_eval_small} show that the estimation error becomes smaller as the real confidence level increases.
+Additionally, we conduct Monte Carlo evaluation on APP-ls1 as shown in Table \ref{pef_eval_large}. ``MC(10e2)'' represents that the simulation times is set 10e2.
+The experimental results are the averages of 10 trials. ``81.1 $\pm$ 3.78'' represents that the mean of estimated confidence level is 81.1\% and the standard deviation is 3.78\%.
+The results show that the estimation error of $10e2$ times has the largest fluctuations and $10e5$ tends to be close to the real confidence level, but still not enough to meet the requirement for larger problem scale and higher confidence level.
 Considering the trade-off between accuracy and speed, we set $10e6$ as the Monte Carlo simulation times.